Comparison

 Start with the short answer.

 Choose Kit if the email list supports products, subscriptions, or launches.
-Choose Mailchimp if your team values brand familiarity, templates, and a lower-friction small-business default.
+Choose Mailchimp if your team values familiarity, templates, and a lower-friction mainstream default more than creator-specific fit.

 Winner By Scenario